Genetic history of East Asians: Koreans

-Korean populations in modern Korea can be traced to many origins from the people of the Mumun period to the Yemaek people.
+Korean populations in modern Korea can be traced to many origins from the people of the Jeulmun period, Mumun period to the Samhan people and Yemaek people.
 Modern Koreans are related to other populations found in Northeast Asia, however according to recent studies, ancient Koreans included populations related to the Yayoi people, Jōmon people, Siberian influx, etc. Anthropologically, modern Koreans show strong genetic resemblance with other Northeast Asian populations such as the Yamato Japanese, as well as populations found in Manchuria and in northern China, especially among ethnic Koreans in the region.

 Autosomal DNA

 Generally speaking, modern Koreans' genetic ancestry is mostly dominated by Northeast Asian DNA with a small mix of Southern Jōmon-like ancestry (6% ±3%).
 Evidence for both Northern and Southern mtDNA and Y-DNA haplogroups has been observed in Koreans, similar to the Japanese, with the latter also being the closest group to the Koreans in the approximate region due to the overlap of Northeastern DNA and the presence of Jōmon-like M7a haplogroup [ja].
 It is believed that the Jōmon-like ancestry was prominent during Neolithic period of Korea with percentage as high as 34% (±7%), but diminished over time due to incoming populations from the north.

-Ancient genome comparisons revealed that the genetic makeup of Koreans can be suggested as an plausible admixture between Northeast Asian peoples and an influx of Southeast Asian peoples.
+Ancient genome comparisons revealed that the genetic makeup of Koreans can be suggested as a plausible admixture between Northeast Asian peoples and an influx of Southeast Asian peoples.
 This is supported by archaeological, historical and linguistic evidence, which suggests that the direct ancestors of Koreans were proto-Koreans who inhabited the northeastern region of China (situated near the Liao River) and the northern part of the Korean peninsula during the Neolithic (8,000–1,000 BC) and Bronze (1,500–400 BC) Ages, who later mixed with the Jōmon-like natives in the southern part of the peninsula before the Three Kingdoms period of Korea.